Soomra dynasty: Sources

 The only extant source is the Diwan-i Farruhi, a Persian chronicle by Abul-Hasan Ali describing Mahmud of Ghazni's invasion (1025 AD) of Mansura, the erstwhile capital of Sindh.
-Contemporary coinage from Sindh is scarce and of poor quality with offset flans — while some of them can be read to contain the name of Al-Zahir li-i'zaz Din Allah and Al-Mustansir Billah, the Fatimid Caliphs from 1021 until 1094, then, they lack in the name of the issuer and cannot evidence the dynasty.
+Contemporary coinage from Sindh is scarce and of poor quality with offset flans — while some of them can be read to contain the name of Al-Zahir li-i'zaz Din Allah and Al-Mustansir Billah, the Fatimid Caliphs from 1021 until 1094, thereafter, they lack the name of the issuer and cannot evidence the dynasty.

 History

 Establishment

-The early history of Soomras is sketchy.
+The early history of Soomras is unclear.
 Ali describes the flight and eventual death by drowning of Hafif (var.
 Khafif), then-ruler of Sindh, during the faceoff with Mahmud but does not specify whether he was the last Habbarid or first Soomra.
 Later chroniclers like Ali ibn al-Athir (c. late 12th c.) and Ibn Khaldun (c. late 14th c.) attributed the fall of Habbarids to Mahmud of Ghazni, lending credence to the argument of Hafif being the last Habbarid.
 The Soomras appear to have established themselves as a regional power in this vacuum.

-They have been retrospectively claimed to be Parmar Rajputs but without proof.
+According to André Wink, the Soomras were a dynasty of local origin, later claiming to be Rajputs as well as Arabs.
+They have been retrospectively claimed to be Parmar Rajputs.
+In Ain-i-Akbari (16th century) the Soomra dynasty is mentioned as of a Rajput lineage.
 Some of them were adherents of Isma'ilism — Arab travelers held them to be Qarmatians, and correspondence with the Fatimid caliph, Al-Mustansir Billah has been located.